9 Eco-Friendly Grass Alternatives

 To stop mowing and start attracting pollinators, flower beds and borders will give you gorgeous blooms while decreasing the amount of space devoted to turfgrass.
 Bordering your flower beds will reduce erosion and protect against nutrient-filled runoff flowing into waterways.

-If you’re interested in eco-conscious eating, also consider a vegetable garden or kitchen garden.
+If you’re interested in eco-conscious eating, consider a vegetable or kitchen garden.

 ✓ No mowing required